sicmutils/sicmutils/README.md

-A reimplementation of the Scmutils system for math and physics investigations in the Clojure language.
+An implementation of the Scmutils system for math and physics investigations in the Clojure language.
 Scmutils is extensively used in the textbooks
 [The Structure and Interpretation of Classical Mechanics][SICM] and